jrkruse/Samsung_DFE/README.md

-# SM-A556E Disable Force Encryption
+# Galaxy A55 Disable Force Encryption
-## Disable File Encryption (DFE) for s5e8845
+## Disable File Encryption (DFE) for s5e8845 (Exynos 1480)
 This is a custom recovery-flashable script designed to disable file-based encryption (FBE v2) on Samsung device with the s5e8845 SoC.
 This fix "0 MB internal storage" issues, and decrypts /data.

 ## Use with caution.
 !
-Haven't test on other models like SM-A556B and etc.
-!
 Haven't test on slot _b , but it'll probably work.
 ## Supported Device
-- Samsung Galaxy A55 5G (SM-A556E)
+- Samsung Galaxy A55 5G

 ## Installation
 1. Boot into custom recovery